Bounds for Rankin--Selberg integrals and quantum unique ergodicity for powerful levels: Proof of Theorem

 \subsection{Cusps of $\Gamma_0(q)$ and Fourier expansions}

-In this section we collect some (to the best of our knowledge, non-standard) information concerning the Fourier expansions of newforms at arbitrary cusps of $\Gamma_0(q)$.
-To illuminate the discussion that follows, we take some time to recall in detail certain comparatively standard facts concerning the cusps of $\Gamma_0(q)$ themselves.
+We collect some (to the best of our knowledge, non-standard) information concerning the Fourier expansions of newforms at arbitrary cusps of $\Gamma_0(q)$ (\S\ref{sec:fourier-expansions-new-stuff}).
+To illuminate that discussion, we take some time to recall in detail certain comparatively standard facts concerning the cusps of $\Gamma_0(q)$ themselves (\S\ref{sec:background-cusps}).